BHP completes its first refuelling of a ship with biofuel

 A biofuel blend derived from certified sustainable feedstock sources such as cooking oil, crude tall oil and sewage sludge was used on April 4 to refuel the 81,000 deadweight tonne dry bulk carrier Kira Oldendorff which was on its way from Australia to Europe.

-The blend required no significant modifications to the engine or other components, BHP spokesman Satish Rajmohan said.
+The blend required no significant modifications to the engine or other components, a BHP spokesman said.

 The mining giant is exploring the use of bunker fuels such as liquefied natural gas and biofuels to replace fuel oil, aiming to reduce carbon emissions by 40% when shipping its products as part of the company's climate change goals for 2030.